paulross/PythonExtensionPatterns/doc/sphinx/source/refcount_and_containers.rst

             );
         }

-Firstly Tuples, I'll go into quite a lot of detail here because it covers the other containers as well.
+Firstly Tuples, I'll go into quite a lot of detail here because it covers much of the other containers as well.

 .. _chapter_refcount_and_containers.tuples: